Sarah and the Mollydooker Story

 It was time for Sarah & Sparky to purchase their own winery, so in 2007 they bought the current property that sits on the magical Seaview Ridge in McLaren Vale, home to some of the most iconic Australian McLaren Vale wines.

 The team spent the first three years upgrading the winery and vineyards; pulling out unwanted grape varieties and replanting with Shiraz.
 They installed a watering system, implemented the Vineyard Watering ProgrammeTM and relocated their city office.
-Mollydooker now has 45 permanent staff who are the heartbeat of the company, with another 20 staff members during vintage.
+Mollydooker now has 70 permanent staff, 6 of those located in the US, with another 25 members during vintage.

 At Mollydooker, our incredibly talented team are passionate about our motto ‘We make wines that make people go WOW, through attention to detail and commitment to excellence!’ and never take shortcuts or compromise on quality.